InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Methodology

 To address this limitation directly, we introduce an \textbf{orthogonality loss} that penalizes the functional similarity between pairs of experts.
 Our approach operates on the raw, pre-gating outputs.
 For a given input batch $\mathbf{X}$, we first compute the output of every expert, yielding a set of tensors $\{\mathbf{Y}_1, \dots, \mathbf{Y}_N\}$, where each $\mathbf{Y}_i = \mathbf{E}_i(\mathbf{X}) \in \mathbb{R}^{B \times L \times D_{\text{out}}}$.
 To measure the functional similarity between any two experts $i$ and $j$, we flatten their respective output tensors into high-dimensional vectors, $\mathbf{v}_i = \text{vec}(\mathbf{Y}_i)$ and $\mathbf{v}_j = \text{vec}(\mathbf{Y}_j)$.

 The orthogonality loss, $\mathcal{L}_{\text{ortho}}$, is then defined as the mean of the squared cosine similarities over all unique pairs of these expert output vectors:

-Minimizing this objective incentivizes the vectors $\{\mathbf{v}_i\}_{i=1}^N$ to become mutually orthogonal.
-This, in turn, forces the expert functions $\{\mathbf{E}_i\}_{i=1}^N$ to learn distinct and complementary representations, effectively preventing expert collapse.
-In practice, this loss is computed efficiently by calculating the squared off-diagonal elements of the Gram matrix formed by the L2-normalized vectors $\{\mathbf{v}_i / \|\mathbf{v}_i\|_2 \}_{i=1}^N$.
-This is crucial for unlocking the full specialization capacity of our MoLE framework.
+Minimizing this objective encourages the vectors $\{\mathbf{v}_i\}_{i=1}^N$ to become mutually orthogonal, forcing the expert functions $\{\mathbf{E}_i\}_{i=1}^N$ to learn complementary roles and reducing expert collapse.
+The small $\epsilon$ stabilizes the loss under standard LoRA initialization, where some expert outputs can be near zero at the start of training; our implementation uses epsilon-stabilized L2 normalization.
+In practice, we compute the squared off-diagonal elements of the Gram matrix formed by the L2-normalized vectors $\{\mathbf{v}_i / (\|\mathbf{v}_i\|_2+\epsilon) \}_{i=1}^N$.
+Appendix~\ref{app:diversity} explains why these shared-input LoRA outputs are not independent random directions and reports empirical diversity measurements.